 How much are dental implants?

-- Single tooth implant cost start at: $4,500, depending on your specific needs
+- Single tooth implant costs start at: $5,000, depending on your specific needs.

-- One jaw: upper or lower cost start at: $24,000, depending on your specific needs
+- One jaw: upper or lower costs start at: $25,000, depending on your specific needs.

-- Full-mouth replacement cost start at: $48,000, depending on your specific needs
+- Full-mouth replacement costs start at: $50,000, depending on your specific needs.

-It is certainly an investment, but you’ll reap the benefits every single day.
+Dental implants are truly an investment, but you will reap the benefits every single day.
 With proper care and maintenance, dental implants can last a lifetime.
 EON Clinics also offers affordable payment plans with zero to low interest for those who qualify.

 Why do dental implants cost so much?